International Development

 Link to section

-To collect application fees, you need to have a Square account in the seller's country and both the seller Square account and your international Square accounts must be approved for credit card processing.
+To collect application fees from a Square seller, you need to have a Square account in the seller's country, and both the seller's Square account and your international Square accounts must be approved for credit card processing.

 For example, you create an application for Square sellers in France and Ireland.
-To take application fees, you create a Square account in each country and then create an application ID for your application in the Developer Dashboard for each Square account that you create.
+To collect application fees, you create a Square account in each country and then create an application ID for your application in the Developer Console for each Square account that you create.
 In this example, you obtain two application IDs for your application: one for France and one for Ireland.

-When the French seller uses the application, it initializes the OAuth flow with the French application ID.
+When a French seller uses your application, the OAuth flow is initialized with the French application ID.
 The resulting OAuth token is linked to the French seller and is used to make all Square API calls, including Payments API calls.
-To support the Irish seller, the Irish application ID is used to start the OAuth flow.
+To support the Irish seller, your Irish application ID is used to start the OAuth flow.

 Note

-A developer usually creates a Square account in their own country while developing and testing the application.
-The application ID for this country can be used for production in any country where you're using an alternative to the application fees feature of the Payments API.
+A developer usually creates a Square account in their own country while developing and testing their application.
+The application ID for this country can be used for production in any country where you're using Square Invoices as an alternative to the application fees feature of the Payments API.

 If you're having difficulties getting your international Square account authorized for credit card processing, contact Square support.
-Each country supported by Square for credit card processing has different financial regulations that determine the eligibility of your developer account.
+Each country in which Square supports payment processing has different financial regulations that determine the eligibility of your developer account.

 Link to section